minter/mxvoice-electron/README.md

 Mx.
 Voice 3 depends on node.js being available on your system, along with `npm` and `yarn`.
 We recommend node 13+.

-Check out the source code from Github.
-Go into the `mrvoice-electron` folder.
+Check out the [source code from Github](https://github.com/minter/mxvoice-electron/).
+Go into the `mxvoice-electron` folder.

 The first time that you run the software in development mode, you will need to install the dependencies.
 Do that by running: